YaoGroup/ServerMantaince/README.md

 Commit your change by:
 - Select the change to commit by `git add README.md`
-- `git commit`, which will pop-up a vim to create a summary of your change.
+- `git commit`, which will pop up vim to create a summary of your change.
 Here we use `Create first change for <your name>`.
 Save the summary as saving a file.
 ![](https://i.imgur.com/XdfgQw4.png)
 - Upload your change by `git push`

-Now, by refreshing [the project page](https://github.com/YaoGroup/ToyExample), you shall see your new message at the front page.
+Now, by refreshing [the project page](https://github.com/YaoGroup/ToyExample), you shall see your new message on the front page.

 #### a-2-3 Download Changes from Others
 You may not be the only one working on the project.
-When someone uploaded his changes, you can download his changes by execute `git pull` under the project directory.
+You can download the changes by execute `git pull` under the project directory when someone uploaded his changes.

 :::success